alan-ai/alan-sdk-web/README.md

 ## Other platforms

-You may also want to try Alan AI SDKs for the following platforms:
+You may also want to try Alan AI SDKs for the following platforms and frameworks:

 * <a href="https://github.com/alan-ai/alan-sdk-ios" target="_blank">iOS</a>
 * <a href="https://github.com/alan-ai/alan-sdk-android" target="_blank">Android</a>